vladbph/cymatix-doc/README.md

 ![zCymatix "it"/"there" reolution](http://www.zcymatix.com/img/session_memory_02.png "zCymatix it/there reolution")

 # Script sections
 To fulfill user queries zCymatix platform uses python script.
 By default, all inferences are returend to application as json objects.
 Application should parse them and act on user requests.
-Alternatevly, developers could to keep the application focusing on its task and not deal with NLU aspects.
+Alternatevly, developers could keep the application focusing on its task and not deal with NLU aspects.
 Following project sections enable such functionality.

 ## `.gate2` section
 Its purpose is to fullfil user query.
 It contains python script executed AFTER inference is made, that is when intent and slot values are known.
 Important to remember the scope of exposed data.
 Object `o` as a Namespace object containing all inferences data from the collected history.
-Object `c` same as object `o`, but containing only current inference data.
+Object `c` same as object `o`, but with current inference data only.
 NOTE!
 The following slot names are __reserved__:

 __`o.t_intent`__ - is a string value of the current intent.